-1. It hampers eye contact
+1. It hampers eye contact.

-2. It can cause your baby to struggle for attention
+2. It can cause your baby to struggle for attention.

 When you are distracted on your phone while breastfeeding, your little one can feel the shift in your attention and start babbling or even pull your face toward him.
 Now, this might be cute but can make him more and more sensitive.
 A study, known as the ‘still face experiment’ showed that children notice when their parents have a blank expression.
 The study found that babies tended to lash out to get their parents’ attention.
 They want to be noticed by adults around them and this causes their stress hormones to act up.
 When the same thing happens a few weeks later, they even start to panic and cry.

-3. It diverts your attention
+3. It diverts your attention.

-4. It runs the risk of radiation exposure
+4. It runs the risk of radiation exposure.

-5. It can make you fail to track nursing patterns
+5. It can make you fail to track nursing patterns.

-Babies have certain patterns when they breastfeed and it is important for you to keep track of them so that your little one gets the best quantity of milk you can give.
+Babies have certain patterns when they breastfeed and it is important for you to keep track of your baby’s nursing pattern so that your little one gets the best quantity of milk you can give.
 When you pay attention, you can catch slight changes like if your baby struggles to suck the milk or if he is not comfortable with his position or if he wants to burp midway.
 Sometimes, you will also notice your baby falling asleep while being breastfed, in such a case, you will have to gently blow on his hair or move his little toes to wake him up.
 Such things might go unnoticed if you are occupied with texting or watching something on your phone.